RTÉ: News

 RTÉ News and Current Affairs, or Nuacht agus Cúrsaí Reatha RTÉ in Irish, is a major division of Raidió Teilifís Éireann responsible for news programming on television, radio and online within Ireland.
 It is, by far, the largest and most popular news source in Ireland – with 77% of the Irish public regarding it as their main source of both Irish and international news.
 It broadcasts in both the Irish and English languages, as well as Irish Sign Language.

 RTÉ News and Current Affairs provides a range of national and international news and current affairs programming in Ireland.
 The organisation is also a source of commentary on current affairs.
-RTÉ News is based at the RTÉ Television Complex at Montrose in Donnybrook, Dublin, Ireland.
+RTÉ News is based in the RTÉ Television Centre at Donnybrook, Dublin, Ireland.
 However, the station also operates regional bureaux across Ireland and the world.

 RTÉ News faces competition from within Ireland and abroad.
-Within Ireland, competition is provided by 3News and Nuacht TG4 in the television sector and Communicorp in the radio sector.
+Within Ireland, competition is provided by Virgin Media News and Nuacht TG4 in the television sector and Communicorp in the radio sector.
 BBC Newsline and UTV Live provide alternative news services from Northern Ireland, whilst global news channels are widely available, such as Euronews, CNN International, CNBC, France 24, Bloomberg, BBC World News and Sky News among many others.

 RTÉ News and Current Affairs produces over 1,000 hours of television programming and 2,000 hours of radio programming a year.

 In the 1970s, Sinn Féin the Workers Party, (the political wing of the Official IRA), were said to have progressively infiltrated RTÉ's Current Affairs Department, through the Ned Stapleton Cumman, which was organised by Eoghan Harris.

 RTÉ's gaffe in January 2009 over the need for IMF intervention in the Republic was picked up by news wires.
 Bloomberg noted how German stocks fell sharply, while Reuters reported that the euro dipped by a cent against the dollar before it stabilised following a strong denial.

 RTÉ's producers and researchers were accused by journalist Kevin Myers of imposing a liberal agenda, firstly on one another, and later on the airwaves, but without consciously intending to do so.
 RTÉ News has also been described by him as behaving like a press officer for public sector unions.